Anthony-Gambale/Pygame-3D/README.md

 This creates the illusion that R is being applied to the camera, without having to move the screen plane.

 This computation is referred to as transforming into "view space."
-This is very expensive, especially for intricate models, and scales with the detail in the scene.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/2_traditional_rotate.png)
 *Figure 1: Traditional method for rotating camera.
 Computation scales with complexity of 3D models.*

-## The difference: robust plane modelling
-In my method, the screen plane is modelled in a more robust way.

-In a traditional 3D renderer, the screen plane must remain parallel to the xy plane at all times.
-However, if the plane is modelled more robustly, it is possible to perform matrix transformations on its components, as shown in Figure 2.
-This saves a large chunk of computation time.
+## Virtual 2D screen
+In this program, the screen is modelled as a 2D plane with rotational and translational motion.
+This skips the view-space computation, but ends up making perspective projection much more costly, resulting in overall worse performance.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.0_my_rotate.png)
 *Figure 2: My method for rotating camera.
 Computation required is constant, and will never scale.*